 - Tortilla options: You can use my freshly made cassava flour tortillas or corn tortillas.
 But if you’re looking for a low-carb option, large butter lettuce leaves are just as delicious.

-- Fresh dips: Put a spoonful of homemade guacamole, pico de gallo, or spicy salsa.
+- Fresh dips: Put a spoonful of homemade guacamole, pico de gallo, or homemade salsa.

 - Cheeses: My favorite is cotija cheese, but you can also sprinkle on queso fresco.